 Download article at http://bit.ly/RDS_753

 Raphael Raphael, Ph.D., RDS Associate Editor of Creative Works and Multimedia

 " This article provides a brief discussion with the filmmaker Helen S. Cohen about her process creating States of Grace, a documentary that, over the course of four years, documents the rehabilitation of a physician critically injured in a car crash.
 The article including what Cohen has learned about disability in the process, the remarkable reactions…"

 Anna Faroqhi, Transart Institute

-"Faroqhi describes the ways in which writing and drawing her graphic novel Krebs Kung Fu (Cancer Kung Fu) served as powerful coping mechanism during her diagnosis and subsequent treatment for cancer…"
+"Faroqhi describes the ways in which writing and drawing her graphic novel Krebs Kung Fu (Cancer Kung Fu) served as powerful coping mechanism during her diagnosis and subsequet treatment for cancer…"

 Dissertations and Abstracts